Essential Oils for our Children with Down Syndrome (Trisomy 21)

 Strength is a wonderful blend, and to my knowledge, everyone loves the aroma.
 It helps relieve stress and promotes calm.

-Adagio and Christofori are some favorites for cognitive support.
-I dilute these in a roller-ball applicator which makes them handy to use throughout the day.
+Purpose and Attention are my favorites for cognitive support, but Purpose is not be suitable for a very young child (under 2).
+I put these in a roller-ball applicator which makes them handy to use throughout the day.
 These blends contain the oils known to have a direct affect on the limbic region of the brain, stimulate the endocrine system and create energy flow to the brain, which helps increase mental clarity and vitality.
-A nice oil for mental focus is Attention.
+Single oils that may help are citrus oils such as Bergamot, Grapefruit, Lemon and Petitgrain.

-Uplifting BlendsPeaceful, Heaven's Scent and Sunshine are blends that have been shown to be uplifting, reduce stress and combat depression.
-For our family, a drop of oil and a heartfelt prayer of encouragement goes a long way to lift the spirits.
+Uplifting AromasFrankincense, Grapefruit, Jasmine Absolute, Lemon, Mandarin and Tangerine have been shown to be uplifting and reduce stress.
+For our family, a drop of oil and a heartfelt prayer of encouragement goes a long way.

-Hand Sanitizer AlternativeWhen we have to leave home for whatever reason, shopping in town, trips and so on, we travel with Citrus Quench sanitizing spray in a handy 1 oz. spray bottle.
-I use this to "sanitize" or disinfect shopping cart handles, restaurant tables, high chairs, booster seats, toilet seats and so on.
+Hand Sanitizer AlternativeWhen we have to leave home for whatever reason, shopping in town, trips and so on, we travel with Citrus Quench Sanitizing Spray in a handy 1 oz. spray bottle.
+I use this to "sanitize" or disinfect our hands, shopping cart handles, restaurant tables, high chairs, booster seats, toilet seats and so on.

 Request a pediatric anesthesiologist.